Africa orientale, Somalia, fazioni, Usa Nyt 06-06-06

 The Islamist militias had been slowly gaining control over the capital

+for weeks.
 On Sunday they took over the strategic town of Balad,

-20 miles north of Mogadishu
+20 miles north of Mogadishu,

 in fighting that killed 18 people.
 That cut off the warlords’ northern supply route.
 Then on Monday the Islamic fighters took

-, the stronghold
+Davniile, the stronghold

-who left the area two days ago after
+of Mr. Qanyare, a major warlord who left the area two days ago after

 elders in his clan criticized the heavy civilian casualties that fighting by